jvirkki/dupd/docs/performance.md

 If the files being scanned are in the file cache (in RAM) then access patterns are closer to the SSD mode (but faster), even if the underlying data lives on a HDD.
-What this means is that the (default) SSD mode may be faster even if your machine has a HDD.
+What this means is that the SSD mode may be faster even if your machine has a HDD.

 But, are (most of) the files in the cache?